whitneyburton/portfolios/students/1603/karina-gonzalez/20160923-karina-goncalez-m3.md

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/there_is_an_i_in_team.markdown)

-I wasn't able to attend this session, I was still in the process of moving int he beginning of this module.
+I wasn't able to attend this session, it was labor day weekend and family had a weekend camping trip planned.
+I let all of my classmates now in our private channel as well as the instructors

 #### Getting Better at Difficult Things

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/getting_better_at_difficult_things.markdown)

-I wasn't able to attend this session, it was labor day weekend and family had a weekend camping trip planned.
-I let all of my classmates now in our private channel as well as the instructors.
+I wasn't able to attend this session, I was still in the process of moving int he beginning of this module.

 ## Review